 Across the country, many school districts have launched or developed online reporting tools and other systems that empower students, staff, and parents to lead the charge without fear of retaliation or ridicule.

 Spring ISD, Texas

-Just this week, Spring ISD in Texas launched Stop Bullying.
+In the fall, Spring ISD in Texas launched Stop Bullying.
 When students or staff witness, or are the victims of bullying–whether in-person or online–they now have a safe way to report the incident.
 Accessed from a stop sign button on district and campus websites, the custom Stop Bullying form offers a brief series of questions for students and staff designed to help school officials gather important information used to investigate complaints.
 Students and others can choose to leave their names, or report incidents anonymously.